hphelion/docs.hpcloud.com/apispecs/cs/private/cs-admin-api.md

 ### 4.4.10 Tenants

-A Tenant is a collection of services, associated with zero or more users who have access to these services via role references.
+Tenant is a collection of services, and associated with zero or more users who have access to these services via role references.

 **Status Lifecycle**